tmbrbr/resume/README.md

 [![](https://img.shields.io/badge/ThomasBarber-2867B2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/thomas-barber-b3965551/) &nbsp; [![](https://img.shields.io/badge/tmbrbr-black?style=for-the-badge&logo=github&logoColor=white)](https://github.com/tmbrbr) &nbsp; [![](https://img.shields.io/badge/Google%20Scholar-lightgray?style=for-the-badge&logo=googlescholar&logoColor=blue)](https://scholar.google.com/citations?hl=en&user=C_4bRjsAAAAJ&view_op=list_works&sortby=pubdate)

 # Thomas Barber
-An online version of this resume is available [here](https://tmbrbr.github.io/resume/).
+I am a software developer and researcher with a passion for digging into, understanding and solving problems in complex systems.
+I have a broad range of experience across a broad range of platforms from embedded devices to cloud-based web applications.

 ## Skills and Expertise
  * Programming Skills: C/C++, Python, Java, JavaScript, C#
+ * Platforms: Linux, Windows, Docker, Git, Jenkins
- * Languages: English (native), German (working proficiency), French (basic)
+ * Languages: English *(native)*, German *(working proficiency)*, French *(basic)*

 ## Professional Experience

 **Research Expert** @ [SAP SE](https://www.sap.com/) *(2019 - Present)*
-* Industrial research into novel techniques for the detection of security and privacy vulnerabilities in web applications.
+* Industrial research into novel techniques in the field of vulnerability detection, active defense and threat monitoring for web applications.
-* Security use-cases include the detection and prevention of injection vulnerabilties (XSS, CSRF, Request Hijacking) for interpreted languages (e.g. JavaScript, Java).
+* Developed methods for the detection and prevention of cybersecurity vulnerabilties for interpreted languages (e.g. JavaScript, Java).
-* Privacy use-cases include automating GDPR compliance for legacy applications, and high-accuracy detection of browser fingerprinting.
+* Applied techniques to privacy use-cases such as automating GDPR compliance for legacy applications, and high-accuracy detection of browser fingerprinting.
-* Publication of results in top security conferences and transfer of prototypes into SAP.
+* Publication of results in top security conferences and transfer of prototypes into SAP Lines of Business.
+* Active involvement in public funded projects: Principle investigator @ [ENCOPIA](https://encopia.org/) and researcher @ [TESTABLE](https://testable.eu/).
 * Supervision of PhD and Master's Students and collaboration with external partners from industry and academia across the globe.

 **Senior Software Developer** @ [Intel](https://intel.com/) *(2014 - 2019)*
-* Designed and developed security software for next-generation automotive infotainment and software-defined cockpit platforms.
+* Designed security software for next-generation automotive infotainment and software-defined cockpit platforms.
-* Including key storage solutions in trusted execution environments such as Linux kernel and Intel SGX.
+* Developed key storage solutions in trusted execution environments such as the Linux kernel and Intel SGX.
 * Digital Rights Management solutions such as Widevine and HDCP.
 * Security Champion for the Transportation Solutions Division.
 * Scrum master for the Automotive Security team.